NuTufts/ubresnet/training/grid_scripts/README.md

 Note, you only have to do this once the first time you start jobs.
 Or after awhile since you last use these files as `/tmp` gets cleaned out periodically if a file is not used.

+Check if the job is still running using

+  squeue -u [username]

 ### edit the training python script

-The python script `training/grid_scripts/train_ubresnet_wlarcv_tuftsgrid.py` is a template for your to configure your training job.
+The python script `training/grid_scripts/train_ubresnet_wlarcv_tuftsgrid.py` is a template for you to configure your training job.

-Note the following:
+It has been verified to work as is, to train the SSNet model using data that already sits on the Tufts cluster.

+Of the things you might want to change, here are some common places:

-In the area where the input data is setup (where the ThreadDatumFiller configs are being defined/written) you should point to the data.
+First, in the area where the input data is setup (where the ThreadDatumFiller configs are being defined/written) you should point to the data.
 By default in this script, it points to `/tmp` assuming you staged your data.
 But it can point to the network as well, and examples of doing that are in the config, but commented out.
 Note that inside the container the path to the `wongjiradlab` network drives are different than when you are on the login or worker nodes.